Securing SQL Server

 If you are using Azure SQL Database or Managed Instance, you cannot use Active Directory for logins.
 You must use Microsoft Entra ID.

 If you have SQL Server on an Azure VM or are using an Azure Arc-enabled SQL Server VM, you can use Entra ID for authentication.
+This includes managed identity authentication, meaning you can eliminate password-based service accounts even outside of Azure.

 Disable Named Pipes